William Roache

 William Patrick Roache (born 25 April 1932) is an English actor.
-He is best known for playing Ken Barlow in the ITV soap opera Coronation Street and is the longest-serving cast member in the series, having appeared in the show continuously since its first broadcast on 9 December 1960.
+He is best known for playing Ken Barlow in the ITV soap opera Coronation Street and is the longest-serving cast member in the series as well as a world record holder, having appeared in the show continuously since its first broadcast on 9 December 1960.
 He is listed in the Guinness World Records as the longest-serving television star in a continuous role.

 Early life

-Roache was born in the Basford suburb of Nottingham the son of Hester Vera (née Waddicor) and Joseph William Vincent Roache, a doctor.
+William Patrick Roache was born in the Basford suburb of Nottingham on 25 April 1932 the son of Hester Vera (née Waddicor) and Joseph William Vincent Roache, a doctor.
 His mother was the daughter of Albert and Mary Zillah Waddicor, a successful businesswoman, who ran a restaurant and tea rooms at Alton Towers, which had been opened as a tourist attraction – but not at that time a theme park – after the death of the 20th Earl of Shrewsbury; Albert was a violent drunk.

 Roache grew up in Ilkeston, Derbyshire, where he attended a Steiner school set up by his grandfather, a physician and surgeon, in the family's garden.
 His grandfather was a Freemason who was interested in such things as theosophy, esotericism, hypnotism, spiritualism, and homoeopathy, as well as the teachings of philosopher and educationalist Rudolf Steiner.
 Roache was later educated at Rydal School.
 He joined the British Army and was commissioned into the Royal Welch Fusiliers in 1953.
 A year later, he was promoted to the rank of lieutenant.
 He left in 1956 with the rank of captain.
 Due to an exploding mortar round during his military service, he suffered from tinnitus.